-47 kilometres north-west of Dalby, on the Warrego Highway, is the small country town of Warra.
+If you’re looking for a rest stop on your journey, pull into the little country town of Warra, 47 kilometres north west of Dalby, on the Warrego Highway.
 The area has become famous for its rich agricultural produce, valued annually at over AUD80 million dollars.

 The Richard Best Memorial Park is home to the restored former Warra Railway Station.
 It houses the Progress and Heritage Society Museum with displays changing regularly.
 Picnic facilities including seating, tables, barbecues, and toilets are available.
 Camping is allowed for a donation.